Close Combat Clasp: Design and wear

 Nazi-era awards were initially banned by the post-war Federal Republic of Germany.
-In 1957 many World War II military decorations, including the Close Combat Clasp were re-designed to remove the eagle and swastika, and then re-authorised for wear by qualifying veterans.
+In 1957, many World War II military decorations, including the Close Combat Clasp, were redesigned to remove the eagle and swastika, and then re-authorised for wear by qualifying veterans.
 Members of the Bundeswehr would wear the badge on the ribbon bar, represented by a small replica of the award on a field grey ribbon.

-Awards in gold were frequently presented by Adolf Hitler personally, or another high-ranking Nazi personage, such as Heinrich Himmler.
+Awards in gold were frequently presented by Adolf Hitler personally or by another high-ranking Nazi official, such as Heinrich Himmler.

 Luftwaffe version

 Luftwaffe ground troops and paratroopers had been eligible for the Close Combat Clasp from its creation.
-In November 1944 a Luftwaffe version was approved, applying the same award criteria and three classes as the existing clasp.
+In November 1944, a Luftwaffe version was approved, applying the same award criteria and three classes as the existing clasp.
 The badge comprised a laurel wreath set behind a Luftwaffe eagle and swastika surmounting a crossed bayonet and hand grenade, all in silver.
-This was flanked by two sprays of oak leaves, in bronze, silver or gold to denote the appropriate class.
+This was flanked by two sprays of oak leaves, in bronze, silver, or gold to denote the appropriate class.
 While awards of the new clasp were authorised, and award certificates issued, there is no evidence that it was actually manufactured and presented before the end of the war.

 The Luftwaffe Close Combat Clasp was among the decorations re-authorised for wear by the Federal Republic of Germany in 1957, the modified design omitting the swastika, but retaining the Luftwaffe eagle emblem.